• Home

 Term Meaning

-Vimana Heavenly chariot.
+Vimana Heavenly chariot

-Griha Home base where pawns start
+Griha Home base where pawns begin

-Mandala Sacred circular or square design representing the universe.
+Mandala Sacred design representing the universe

 Puccha Tail